Finances of the British royal family

 The finances of the British royal family come from a number of sources.
-The monarch and some of his family are supported financially by means of the Sovereign Grant, this comes from profits from the Crown estate which is owned by the monarch.
-This is intended to meet the costs of the sovereign's official expenditures.
+The monarch and some of his family are supported financially by means of the Sovereign Grant, which comes from the government and is calculated as a percentage of profits from the Crown Estate, and which is intended to meet the costs of the sovereign's official expenditures.
 This includes the costs of the upkeep of the various royal residences, staffing, travel and state visits, public engagements, and official entertainment.
-Other sources of income include revenues from the Duchies of Lancaster and Cornwall, income from assets of other trusts, income from private investments, and a parliamentary annuity.
+Other sources of income include revenues from the duchies of Lancaster and Cornwall, income from assets of other trusts, income from private investments, and a parliamentary annuity.

 The Keeper of the Privy Purse is Head of the Privy Purse and Treasurer's Office and has overall responsibility for the management of the sovereign's financial affairs.